stella

 What to know before you search

-Eligibility typically depends on duration of infertility, prior treatments attempted, ovarian reserve markers, sperm parameters, and underlying diagnoses like endometriosis or PCOS.
+Eligibility typically depends on age, duration of infertility, prior treatments attempted, hormone levels, and the specific cause of infertility if known.

 What types of trials are currently open

-• Ovulation induction trialsTesting drugs like letrozole and clomiphene to help women who don't ovulate regularly or at all.
+• Ovulation induction trialsTesting medications like letrozole and clomiphene to help women ovulate regularly, often as a first step before IVF.

 Recently added Infertility trials